- Full Report: "Precarious Work Schedules among Early-Career Employees in the USA: A National Snapshot"

 - IL/NY Child Care Research Partnership Grant -- Phases 1 and 2

 - Work Schedule Flexibility and Subjective Well-being

-Julia R. Henly is an Associate Professor in the School of Social Service Administration.
+Julia R. Henly is an Associate Professor and the Chair of the SSA Doctoral Program in the University of Chicago School of Social Service Administration.
 She is a faculty affiliate of the University of Chicago Center for Human Potential and Public Policy, the University of Wisconsin Institute for Research on Poverty, and the University of Michigan National Poverty Center.
 She serves on the advisory committee of SSA’s Employment Instability, Family Well-being, and Social Policy Network and is a member of the steering committee of the U.S. Department of Health and Human Services, Administration for Children and Families' Child Care Policy Research Consortium.

 Henly’s research focuses on the intersection of family poverty, low-wage employment, and public policy, especially child care and family policy.
 She is interested in families’ economic and caregiving strategies, with particular attention to how work conditions, public policies, and social networks operate to support and complicate poverty management and economic mobility.